daniil/new-developers-advice/README.md

   - It's your personal journey, with your own timeline and challenges.
 Besides, there is no finish line, but just continuous learning.
   - Enjoy the process of bettering yourself and a healthy version of comparison is to compare your today self with the yesterday self.
   - It's hard to stop yourself from feeling overwhelmed, jealous, incompetent, etc. But you can practice chanelling these feelings into something more productive: inspiration, curiosity, enjoying the process of learning new things, finding focus, contributing to other people's growth and success, etc.

+- Don't think of your career as a straight line.
+Instead, use [The Tarzan Method](https://theengineeringmanager.substack.com/p/the-tarzan-method).
+  - It's good to think about your ultimate destination (short or long term), but the path to get there won't be immediately clear and that is OK.
+Consider what career move is right for you at any given time and swing to it.
+The cool thing is that it'll ensure you'll be on the path that is unique to you.
+You will find out what really matters to you.
+  - To quote the article, "You may find that you love a particular type of work, or a particular type of company, or a particular technology.
+You may find yourself trying a role that you hadn't originally considered...
+You may find that you love smaller start-ups rather than big enterprises, or perhaps the other way around."